kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Draw a black rectangle before drawing text to represent the textbox area.
 - Add code in Draw GUI to respect calculated newlines
   - Change from draw_text_ext for text block to a repeat() loop
 - Add input handling for turning page